mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > expected from the secure transport links.
 (See more discussion
 > further down.)

-### Message suppression and error correction
+### Message Suppression and Error Correction

-The MLS protocol is particularly sensitive about Group Operation message loss and reordering.
+The MLS protocol is particularly sensitive about group operation message loss and reordering.
 This is because in the default setting, MLS clients have to process those specific messages in order to have a synchronized group state, after what the MLS protocol efficiently generates keys for application messages.
+[[TODO: It is unclear from this text whether MLS is "sensitive" in that it provides additional constraints to prevent this, or is "sensitive" in that it is vulnerable.
+Need to clarify]]

 The Delivery Service can have the role of helping with reliability, but is mainly useful for reliability in the asynchronous aspect of the communication between MLS clients.

-While it is difficult or impossible to prevent a network adversary to suppress payloads in transit, in certain infrastructures such as banks or governments settings, unidirectional transports can be used and be enforced via electronic or physical devices such as diodes.
-This can lead to payload corruption which does not affect the security or privacy properties of the MLS Protocol but does affect the reliability of the service.
+While it is difficult or impossible to prevent a network adversary from suppressing payloads in transit, in certain infrastructures such as banks or governments settings, unidirectional transports can be used and be enforced via electronic or physical devices such as diodes.
+This can lead to payload corruption which does not affect the security or privacy properties of the MLS protocol but does affect the reliability of the service.
 In that case specific measures can be taken to ensure the appropriate level of redundancy and quality of service for MLS.